Source Configuration

 - Folder preview images

-Users can still browse files, but with significantly reduced functionality.
+Users may still browse files with reduced functionality.

 Common Configuration Patterns